sig-gis/Liberia_NSC_ForestMonitoringTraining/03_Sampling_Design/00_sampling_design.md

 ### <span style="color: red;">Sampling design considerations</span> for ML algorithm training
 For training machine learning algorithms, sampling design is critical to ensure that the data used to train the model covers the variability in the dataset, preventing overfitting or underfitting.
 Sometimes the full data set of samples is split into training and testing subsets to evaluate model performance, but separate sampling design for the validation data can also be done.
 Anything you want the ML algorithm to learn, should be provided as an example in the training samples.

+General rules of thumb to use for sampling design to gather training data for Random Forest:
+- A commonly cited rule is to have at least 10 times as many samples as there are features (variables) in the dataset to provide enough data for the model to learn meaningful patterns.
+    -   Example: For 20 features, aim for at least 200 samples per class
+- Decide on a minimum number of samples per class:
+    -   For simple problems, aim for 50–100 samples per class.
+    -   For complex problems or high-dimensional datasets, aim for 500–1,000 samples per class or more.
+- Classes with fewer samples (minority classes) should have a minimum of 30–50 samples to ensure meaningful learning.
+- Highly variabile classs requires larger sample sizes to capture the diversity.

 ## Use 2: Inferring characteristics of a population based on a sample (e.g. sample-based area estimation)
-Historically, maps have been used to quantify the area of each class by pixel counting.
+Historically, maps have been used to quantify the area of each class by *pixel counting*.
 Pixel counting approaches simply sum up the area belonging to each class.
-However, simple pixel counting is not the most precise or accurate way to do this, since classification maps have errors (both small and large) - originating from data noise, pixel mixing, or poor separation of classes by the classification algorithm.
-Thus, pixel counting will produce biased estimates of class areas, and you cannot tell whether these are overestimates or underestimates.
+ - However, this method is prone to bias due to classification errors (e.g., data noise, pixel mixing, or poor class separation).
+- Pixel counting can result in over- or underestimates, and you cannot quantify this uncertainty.

-Sample-based approaches use manually collected samples and statistical formulas based on the sampling design to estimate class areas (essentially scaling up the data collected in samples to the entire area of interest).
-They create unbiased estimates of area and can also be used to calculate the error associated with an existing map.
-These approaches help quanitfy and reduce uncertainty, making the estimates more robust.
+*Sample-based approaches* use manually collected samples and statistical formulas based on the sampling design to estimate class areas.

-These samples are often called *reference data*.
-For forest and land cover analysis applications, these sample data are typically collected in a program like CEO.
+- Uses manually collected reference samples (typically collected in a program like CEO) and statistical methods to estimate class areas.
+- The sample data is used to make estimates for for the whole area of interest.
+- Provides **unbiased estimates and quantifies errors**, making results more reliable and robust.

 ## <span style="color: red;">Sampling design considerations</span> for quantifying the characteristics of a popultation